 Robert Pinsky’s first two terms as United States Poet Laureate were marked by such visible dynamism, and such national enthusiasm in response, that the Library of Congress appointed him to an unprecedented third term.
 Throughout his career, Pinsky has been dedicated to identifying and invigorating poetry’s place in the world.

-Pinsky’s Tanner Lectures at Princeton University were published as Democracy, Culture and the Voice of Poetry (Princeton University Press, 2002).
-His Campbell Lectures at Rice University were published as Thousands of Broadways: Dreams and Nightmares of the American Small Town (University of Chicago Press, 2009).
+Pinsky’s Tanner Lectures at Princeton University were published as Democracy, Culture and the Voice of Poetry.
+His Campbell Lectures at Rice University were published as Thousands of Broadways: Dreams and Nightmares of the American Small Town.
 His popular online MOOC, “The Art of Poetry,” was on the EdX platform in September 2014.

 Photo Eric Antoniou